Need help starting solids? Solid Starts Compass℠ is our guided app experience to help you navigate first bites and beyond.

 A few isolated hives, mild itching

-Mild nausea or gastrointestinal discomfort
+Mild nausea or gastrointestinal discomfort, or a single episode of vomiting

 If you note any of the above symptoms, stop feeding the allergen and contact your pediatrician, family practitioner, or allergist for guidance.
-If your child is having multiple symptoms, call 9-1-1/local emergency services immediately and request an ambulance with autoinjectable epinephrine.
+If your child is having multiple symptoms, call 9-1-1/local emergency services immediately and request an ambulance equipped with epinephrine.

 More severe reactions may include any of the following, either alone or in combination: